 Starting plants from seed is an excellent and budget-friendly way to create an array of plants in your garden.
 With indoor seed starting, all you need to do is gather light, seeds, soil, water, and food, just like when you grow plants outside.
-Unfortunately, if you're starting to grow your own seeds indoors, it's common to find a sudden plethora of green algae growing on the surface of your seed starting mix.
+If you're starting to grow your own seeds indoors, it's common to find a sudden plethora of green algae growing on the surface of your seed starting mix.
 This happens frequently when using peat-based mixes, which most gardeners use for seed starting.
-Thankfully, the good news is that it's not likely to harm seedlings—and it's fairly simple to prevent.
+The good news is that it's not likely to harm seedlings, and it's fairly simple to prevent.

 Removing Green Algae on Seed Starting Mix

 To clear up any green algae growing on your seed starting mix, lightly cultivate the surface of the soil with a small tool, such as a chopstick or pencil.
 This simply breaks up the layer of algae.
 The algae itself won't hurt your seedlings, but it could cause problems if you allow it to keep growing.
 For example, algae growth can get very thick over time and start to hold too much moisture near the seedling's stem.
 This can cause issues like rotting.

 Green Algae Growth